Probabilistically Tightened Linear Relaxation-based Perturbation Analysis for Neural Network Verification: Empirical Evaluation

 Finally, to assess the computational overhead introduced by the proposed approach, we perform an ablation study analyzing its impact on the total certification time, considering $n=350k$ samples and progressively larger network sizes.
-We highlight that the overall time complexity of the algorithm is polynomial in the network size, specifically $O\left(n \sum_{i=1}^{N} d_i d_{i-1}\right)$, where $d_i d_{i-1}$ denotes the number of multiplications at layer $i$.
-Consequently, the computational time scales linearly with both the number of neurons and the number of samples.
+We highlight that the overall time complexity of the algorithm is polynomial in the network size, specifically $O\left(n \sum_{i=1}^{N} d_i d_{i-1}\right)$, where the term $\sum_{i=1}^{N} d_i d_{i-1}$ represents the complexity for a single sample, where $N$ is the total number of layers in the network, $d_{i-1}$ is the number of neurons in the preceding layer, and $d_i$ is the number of neurons in the current layer.
+The product $d_i d_{i-1}$ therefore indicates the number of multiplications required for the processing of layer $i$.
+Consequently, the total complexity is proportional to the number of samples multiplied by the cost of a single forward propagation through the entire network.
 This aspect is well highlighted in the results of Tab. \ref{tab:proven_time_comparison}, where the time overhead of the sampling-based approach in \texttt{PT-LiRPA} is negligible (i.e., less than one second) in the overall certification time, even when employing a significantly large number of samples, thanks to the GPU acceleration employed in the certification process.
 Clearly, the total computation time of CROWN enhanced with \texttt{PT-LiRPA} is greater than that of using CROWN alone, as the probabilistic certification of a larger tolerable input perturbation results in a longer verification process.

+Importantly, the time comparison is conducted only against CROWN as the goal of this experiment is to show that the additional cost introduced by \texttt{PT-LiRPA} is negligible in the overall verification time, while still producing tighter output bounds.
+Importantly, once the LiRPA baseline is fixed (e.g., $\alpha$-CROWN, $\beta$-CROWN, GCP-CROWN), the subsequent linearization procedure is identical whether using the original method or our \texttt{PT-LiRPA} variant.
+The only difference lies in the way intermediate bounds are computed, which are then used to construct the diagonal matrices and bias terms.
+Consequently, we argue that measuring the overhead against CROWN is representative, since the additional cost introduced by \texttt{PT-LiRPA} does not depend on which LiRPA baseline is employed.